-Hazmat Removal Workers with little to no experience tend to make between $26170 and $31330 while the more experienced ones make over $55020 per year.
+Hazmat Removal Workers with little to no experience tend to make between $27910 and $33880 while the more experienced ones can earn over $57230 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A Hazmat Removal Worker is to move to a higher paying state like ID.
-Right now, the highest paying states for Hazmat Removal Workers are ID, NY, NM, WA and NJ.
+One of the easiest ways to increase your salary as a Hazardous Materials Removal Worker is to move to a higher paying state like AK.
+Right now, the highest paying states for Hazmat Removal Workers are AK, WA, NY, TN and HI.

-3 other factors that can increase your salary as A Hazmat Removal Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Hazardous Materials Removal Worker is the degree you hold, the industry you work in and lastly the company you work for.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Hazardous Materials Removal Workers job description, Hazardous Materials Removal Workers salary, Hazardous Materials Removal Workers information, what is the job of a Hazardous Materials Removal Worker like, pros and cons about Hazardous Materials Removal Workers, colleges and universities for Hazardous Materials Removal Workers, is Hazardous Materials Removal Workers the right career for me, Easy careers to get into, careers in Construction and Extraction
+Hazmat Removal Workers job description, Hazmat Removal Workers salary, Hazmat Removal Workers information, what is the job of a Hazardous Materials Removal Worker like, pros and cons about Hazardous Materials Removal Workers, colleges and universities for Hazardous Materials Removal Workers, is Hazardous Materials Removal Workers the right career for me, careers in Construction and Extraction